thautwarm/rbnf-rts/README.md

     - relax : parser/lexer implementation for a full-featured programming language
     - llvmir: parser/lexer implementation for LLVM IR, nearly full-featured

+**In each sub-directory of test, you can run tests via directly invoking the test.sh.**, like `cd test/llvmir && bash test.sh`

 # Native Dependencies